persteenolsen/pso-gatsby-blog-cms-two/src/posts/2024-02-27-asp-net-6-signup-api.md

 <a href="https://angular.signup.client.persteenolsen.com" target="_blank" title="Angular 14 + Web API in .NET 6 Membership System">Try the demo...</a>

 <p>
-- Unit Tests with Karma and Jasmine for the Angular Client
+- Unit Tests with Karma and Jasmine for the Angular Client<br />
 - JWT authentication with refresh tokens<br />
 - Email sign up and verification<br />
 - Forgot password and reset password functionality<br />